 A GNAT library may expose all its source files, which is useful for documentation purposes.
 Alternatively, it may expose only the units needed by an external user to make use of the library.
 That is to say, the specs reflecting the library services along with all the units needed to compile those specs, which can include generic bodies or any body implementing an inlined routine.
-In the case of stand-alone libraries those exposed units are called interface units (see Section 19.3 [Stand-alone Ada Libraries], page 221).
+In the case of stand-alone libraries those exposed units are called interface units (see Section 19.3 [Stand-alone Ada Libraries], page 227).

 All compilation units comprising an application, including those in a library, need to be elaborated in an order partially defined by Ada's semantics.
 GNAT computes the elaboration order from the 'ALI' files and this is why they constitute a mandatory part of GNAT libraries.
-Except in the case of stand-alone libraries, where a specific library elaboration routine is produced independently of the application(s) using the library.
+Stand-alone libraries are the exception to this rule because a specific library elaboration routine is produced independently of the application(s) using the library.